Upgrade of Super-Kamiokande with Gadolinium: RESULTS OBTAINED IN SK-VI AND SK-VII

 In the second paper~\cite{Han:2025}, we report the results of an atmospheric neutrino analysis in the energy range from 30~MeV to 10~GeV, which covers almost the entire observational range at SK.
 This analysis focused particularly on neutron production versus energy of the prompt event, and systematically compared the data with various simulations, including models for all the processes described above.
 Here, the predicted neutron production differed by up to 50\% from the simulation, demonstrating strong model discrimination power.
 Based on this analysis, two key results were obtained.
 First, neutron production is reduced in sub-GeV single-ring events, where the contribution of secondary hadron interactions is small.
 This result highlights the need to consider appropriate neutron evaporation and nuclear in-medium effects in nuclear reaction models.
 Second, neutron production increases almost linearly with the energy of prompt events, especially in the multi-GeV region.
 This result is more strongly influenced by pion production in the cascade model, which becomes important at higher energies.
-In conclusion, we found that the de-excitation model previously used in the hadron-nucleus interaction model in nuclear de-exitation is inconsistent with the observational data, which is consistent with the results of the first paper.
+In conclusion, we found that the de-excitation model previously used in the hadron-nucleus interaction model in nuclear de-excitation is inconsistent with the observational data; this discrepancy between the de-excitation model and data was also seen in the first paper.
 Our data also support several specific models that reduce the uncertainty in total neutron production from atmospheric neutrino events to about 10\%.

 Finally, these results demonstrate that increased neutron capture efficiency has led to improved nuclear reaction models, which in turn can be expected to contribute to improvement for all neutron-related data analysis at SK, such as the identification of atmospheric antineutrino events, enhancing sensitivity to neutrino mass ordering, and searches for proton decays and the DSNB.